Date: 26 July 2015. Finding Your Boat

-If you cannot get to the parts, you won't do routine
+If you cannot get to the parts, you will not do routine

 maintenance.
-And the previous owner won't have done those
+And the previous owner will not have done those

 things either.
 No matter how much we think "I will do that"

-if it's difficult to get to, you won't.
+if it is difficult to get to, most of us will procrastinate.
 Other items will

-take priority and that's never a good thing in the long
+take priority and that is never a good thing in the long

 Solid structure, including

 beneath the waterline.
-You don't want to start with a boat
+You do not want to start with a boat

 that leaks like a sieve.